-- All persons having any business on site must attend an induction and receive and understand a copy of the site rules - All persons must report to the site office and sign in before entering the site and sign out on leaving the site - All persons on site must wear a safety helmet, protective footwear, gloves, light eye protection and high visibility clothing at all times (the site offices and welfare facilities are excluded from this rule) - Trainers will not be permitted at any time.
+- All persons having any business on site must attend an induction and receive and understand a copy of the site rules - All persons must report to the site office and sign in before entering the site and sign out on leaving the site - All persons on site must wear a safety helmet, protective toe cap mid sole protection ankle high, lace up footwear.
+No Rigger boots, cut level E gloves, light eye protection and high visibility clothing at all times (the site offices and welfare facilities are excluded from this rule) - Trainers will not be permitted at any time.
 Visitors shall be made aware regarding protective footwear, but may be exempt if agreed and accompanied by site management - The correct task specific personal protective equipment must be worn at all times, e.g. gloves, goggles, masks, ear defenders, etc. and also in accordance with any local rules - Unauthorised personnel must not alter scaffolding - No one is to operate vehicles, plant or machinery, including fitting abrasive wheels and erecting or dismantling scaffolding unless they are appropriately trained or suitably qualified, e.g. CPCS or similar and authorised in writing by VolkerFitzpatrick, (H09-09 Permit to Operate Plant).
-This is a VolkerFitzpatrick zero tolerance issue and unauthorised persons operating plant will be removed from site - Excavator operatives who are found to have incorrectly fitted a bucket onto the quick hitch system and not ensured that all associated safety devices are correctly fitted will be removed from site.
-This is a zero tolerance issue - Keys must not be left in unattended plant or vehicles unless client specific requirements require keys maintained (i.e. Airports) - Failure to wear a suitable harness and lanyard connected to a safe attachment point is a zero tolerance issue where and when appropriate - The use of hand held mobile phones while operating plant / vehicles whilst on site is prohibited, except if parked up and the engine switched off - Defective vehicles (including light commercial and HGV), plant or machinery must not be used at any time and the defect(s) should be brought to the attention of the site management immediately - No person under the influence of drugs or alcohol will be permitted to remain on site - Welfare facilities are to be kept clean and tidy at all times - Smoking, drinking or eating is only permitted in designated areas - Warning signs must be obeyed at all times - All hazards, near misses, close calls, accidents and dangerous occurrences must be reported to the site office and entered on to Airsweb, and all injuries entered in the accident book - Operatives using any equipment producing a naked flame or sparks must have within arm's reach a suitable fire extinguisher.
-The operative must also be in the possession of a Hot Works Permit - A Permit to Work is required for any person entering a confined space - A Permit to Break Ground is required every time before breaking the ground surface - Only certificated and authorised personnel will be allowed to sling loads or direct cranes
+This is a VolkerFitzpatrick zero-tolerance issue and unauthorised persons operating plant will be removed from site - Excavator operatives who are found to have incorrectly fitted a bucket onto the quick hitch system and not ensured that all associated safety devices are correctly fitted will be removed from site.
+This is a zero-tolerance issue - Keys must not be left in unattended plant or vehicles unless client specific requirements require keys maintained (i.e. Airports) - Failure to wear a suitable harness and lanyard connected to a safe attachment point is a zero-tolerance issue where and when appropriate - The use of handheld mobile phones while operating plant / vehicles whilst on site is prohibited, except if parked up and the engine switched off - Defective vehicles (including light commercial and HGV), plant or machinery must not be used at any time and the defect(s) should be brought to the attention of the site management immediately - No person under the influence of drugs or alcohol will be permitted to remain on site - Welfare facilities are to be kept clean and tidy at all times - Smoking, drinking or eating is only permitted in designated areas - Warning signs must be obeyed at all times - All hazards, close calls, near misses, accidents and dangerous occurrences must be reported to the site office and entered on to EcoOnline, and all injuries entered in the accident book - Operatives using any equipment producing a naked flame or sparks must have within arm's reach a suitable fire extinguisher.
+The operative must also be in the possession of a Hot Works Permit - A Permit to Work is required for any person entering a confined space - A Permit to Break Ground is required every time before breaking the ground surface - Permit to use Ladders / Step Ladders - · Only certificated and authorised personnel will be allowed to sling loads or direct cranes